bartkummel/mitmili/README.md

 ## License

-This integration is provided as-is under the MIT License.
+This integration is provided as-is under the [BSD Zero Clause License](LICENSE.txt).

 ## Credits